 Click the links below to learn more about lithic mulching on Rapa Nui:

-A Planet Permaculture article and video.
-Duration: 12:33
+This is a Planet Permaculture Article and video.
+Duration 12:33

 This Imagina Rapa Nui web page presents brief information on the birdman cult, Tangata Manu; an important island deity, Makemake; and the ancestral founder of Rapa Nui according to tradition, Hotu Matuʻa.

 This short overview published by Moevarua of the arrival of the first Polynesians to Rapa Nui was written by Cristian Moreno Pakarati, a Rapanui historian and founder of Ahirenga Historical Research and the “Recollecting Rapa Nui Project.”